 Cost per person: Approximately 14 MYR to 20 MYR

 7. Asam Laksa

-Creating the most tantalising flavour, Assam Laksa is all about rice noodles cooked in spicy fish broth or in a coconut-milk curry base.
+Creating the most tantalising flavour, Assam Laksa is all about rice noodles cooked in spicy fish broth or in a coconut milk curry base.
 Ingredients such as fresh shallots, pineapple slices and shrimp paste all add up to give an authentic taste to the dish.
-You can opt to try from a variety of laksa dishes that are served in Kuala Lumpur.
+You can opt to try a variety of laksa dishes that are served in Kuala Lumpur.